Manual Logger - cURL

 Calculating Timing Information

-The timing information should be calculated as follows:
+The timing information is optional but recommended for accurate latency metrics.
+It should be calculated as follows:

 - Record the start time before making your request to the LLM provider